Spatio-temporal coarse-graining decomposition of the global ocean geostrophic kinetic energy: Analysis results

 \subsection{Spatio-temporal decomposition}

-In this section we present results from coarse-graining in both space and time to reveal the time-scales of various length-scales, including length-scales present in the 9-year temporal mean.
-Our analysis demonstrates a new way for comparing data from satellite analysis (AVISO) and numerical models (NEMO).
+In this section, we present results from coarse-graining in both space and time to reveal all the length-scales present in the time-averaged currents up to 9-year temporal mean.
+Our analysis demonstrates a way for comparing data from satellite analysis (AVISO) and numerical models (NEMO).